flatironinstitute/neurosift/doc/neurosift_dendro_MIT_workshop_sep_2024.md

 ## Spike sorting: next steps

-I'd like to work directly with a lab to see if we can get this working on a larger scale.
+I'd like to work directly with labs to see if we can get this working on a larger scale.
 Please reach out if you are interested.

 ## Neurosift / Dendro next steps

-* Work directly with labs to develop custom processing pipelines and visualizations.
+* Work directly with labs to develop custom processing pipelines and visualizations, for all types of neurophysiology data.
 * Work toward LINDI support in DANDI.
 * Enable convenient upload of downstream results to DANDI.
+* Attract additional developers to the project.